apache/linkis-website/faq/main.md

 Solution: cdh6.3.2 cluster spark engine classpath only has /opt/cloudera/parcels/CDH-6.3.2-1.cdh6.3.2.p0.1605554/lib/spark/jars, need to add hive-exec-2.1.1- cdh6.1.0.jar, then restart spark.

 #### Q17.
-When the spark engine starts, it reports queue default is not exists in YARN, the specific information is as follows:
+When the spark engine starts, it reports queue default is not exists in YARN, the specific information is as follows

 ![linkis-exception-09.png](/Images/tuning-and-troubleshooting/linkis-exception-09.png)